 However, there are dynamic interactions of genes with the environment and the developmental stage that all contribute to the development of this complex disease.

-Genetics are an Important Factor
+Genetics is an Important Factor

 Most drugs can be inherently addictive because of their effect on the brain but addiction does not always affect everyone who uses drugs recreationally.
 Some people may not have any problem walking away from a drug or only using it occasionally.